spiral-nights/ai-group-chat/memory-bank/activeContext.md

 - Prioritizing real-time performance and scalability.
 - Ensuring routes requiring authentication are properly protected.
 - Using a consistent approach for handling data types (UUIDs/binary_ids) in schemas and migrations.
+- Using Phoenix.Token for secure invitation tokens and Swoosh for email delivery.
+- Carefully managing database migrations and schema changes.
+- Using embedded HTML for email bodies as a workaround for template rendering issues in `user_notifier.ex`.

 ## Learnings and Project Insights

-- Using a `Participant` schema simplifies handling both registered and anonymous users in chat rooms.
+- The `Participant` schema can be adapted to handle only registered users.
+- Removing guest access simplifies the authentication and participant management logic.
+- Explicitly defining foreign key fields in schemas is generally good practice, but Ecto's `belongs_to` can handle it implicitly if the naming convention is followed.
+- Implementing a dedicated invitation registration page simplifies the flow for unauthenticated invited users compared to redirecting to the general registration page.
+- Using dedicated email component modules helps organize email templates and rendering logic, but requires careful configuration for template discovery and can sometimes present rendering challenges.
-- Careful attention to data types and foreign key relationships is crucial for database integrity.
+- Careful attention to migration dependencies and rollbacks is crucial when modifying database schemas, and sometimes modifying prior migrations and dropping/recreating the database is necessary in development.
+- Implementing explicit participant addition requires updating both backend logic and frontend UI/event handling.
-- It's important to consider the order of migrations to avoid dependency issues.
+- It's important to double-check the database schema after manual resets to ensure it matches the intended state defined in the migration files.
-- Local storage-based identification provides a way to persist guest identity across sessions without requiring registration, and avoids the need for a plug.
-- Pushing events from the LiveView to the client is a good way to trigger client-side storage updates.
+- Explicitly preloading associations in LiveView `handle_event` functions may be necessary if the `require_authenticated_user` plug doesn't automatically preload them.
+- Carefully review and test database interactions to prevent type mismatch errors.
+- Debugging template rendering issues requires verifying module configuration, template location, and the arguments passed to rendering functions.
+Embedded HTML can be a workaround for complex template rendering issues.
+- Recursive function calls can cause infinite loops and stack overflows.
+- The `:inner_content` error indicates a mismatch between a LiveView's layout rendering and the provision of template content.
+- The user has successfully completed the invitation registration feature manually.